Adventures with other people's pets

 Mark Scott from dog caring daycare; dog-stroll.co.uk actively encourages the dogs in his care to smell with the Sensory Garden he has created after attending a study on how dogs can self medicate.
 His sensory garden is a great example to us all of what we should and could do to keep our dogs interested and entertained with edible plants, tunnels, a straw pit, bamboo forest, and a willow dome.
 So if your dog is wanting to stop and ‘smell the roses’ then let them, you never know it may save your life one day!

-By: admin Dogs
+By: Adrian Dogs

 «‹ 3 4 5 6›